-- b.
-Students who have an official complaint and desire an official response may log their complaint in the following manner: - 1.
-The complaint must be made in writing and signed by the student. - 2.
-The complaint must be addressed to and submitted to an institutional officer with the responsibility to handle the complaint.
+Students who have an official complaint against the college and desire an official response may log their complaint in the following manner:

+- 1. The complaint must be made in writing and signed by the student. - The complaint must be addressed to and submitted to an institutional officer with the responsibility to handle the complaint.
 Those institutional officers are: Vice-President for Academics, Vice-President for Student Services, and Vice-President for Business.
-Any complain may be submitted to any of these Vice-Presidents, but normally complaints concerning classroom issues would go to the VP for Academics, student life issues to the VP for Student Services, and financial issues to the VP for Business. - c.

 The college will respond to these complaints in a timely manner.
-Investigation of the complaint will begin within ten (10) days of the receipt of the complaint and a written report of findings will be submitted to the administration within thirty (30) days of the initiation of the investigation.
-An official response will be provided to the complainant within forty-five (45) days of submission of the complaint.
 Note that all such logged complaints may be subject to review by officials from accreditation agencies.